Get a free, no obligation personal loan quote with rates as low as 9.99%

 When you find a home you’d like to buy, your next step is to submit an offer to the seller.
-But an offer isn’t just a piece of paper with a number on it.
-Instead, it’s filled with all types of terms and legalities that both you and the seller should fully understand before you sign it.
+But an offer isn’t just a piece of paper with a number.
+Instead, it’s filled with all types of terms and legalities that you and the seller should fully understand before you sign it.

 Once the seller approves your offer, you’ll both sign off on it and the deal is sealed once all conditions are met.
-The question is, how do you make an offer on a house, and what’s involved in the process?
+The question is, what’s involved in the process of making an offer on a house?

 What’s Included In A House Offer?